Maria Colombage

-Romanthi Maria Colombage (born May 19, 1984) is a model and beauty queen who was crowned Miss Sri Lanka and represented Sri Lanka in Miss World 2007 in China.
+Romanthi Maria Colombage (born 19 May 1984) is a Sri Lankan model and beauty pageant titleholder who was crowned Miss World Sri Lanka 2007 and represented Sri Lanka at Miss World 2007 in China.
 Colombage is one of the most successful models in Sri Lanka.
 She has done fashion shows in Europe and Asia.

 Background

 Colombage was born in Colombo, Sri Lanka.
 She has one sister, Rapthi in her family.
 She was educated at Holy Family Convent Colombo 04 and completed a Diploma in Fashion Designing by the age of 18, followed by the Chartered Institute of Marketing qualification which she acquired by the age of 21.
 She has her Masters in Business Administration from the University of Wales in Cardiff.

 She was approached by a choreographer when she was just seventeen and was asked to model for a fashion show in Colombo and was trained to be a catwalk model.
 Thereafter she has modeled on ramp around Europe and Asia.